 I loved the one-on-one sessions with the dietitian and the personal trainer.
 Some things I learned?
 That I am doing a lot of things right.
 Which made me so happy to hear a professional say that.
 But some ideas that had me going “aha” or “egads,” if you will, were this:

-– My dietitian suggested that I walk just 10 minutes a day in lieu of running.
-I should say that she did not discourage me from running but rather, I told her that I struggle with running in the winter with my asthma, so she said if I could just walk even 10 minutes a day for 7 days a week, I would definitely notice a difference in my metabolism.
+– My dietitian suggested I walk just 10 minutes a day instead of running.
+I should say that she did not discourage me from running but I told her I struggle with running in the winter with my asthma, so she said if I could just walk even 10 minutes a day for 7 days a week, I would definitely notice a difference in my metabolism.
 I was so excited, I could TOTALLY do 10 minutes a day!

-– I love veggies and dip, especially the ranch packet dip.
+– I love veggies and dip especially the ranch packet dip.
 But she said they can be high in sodium so she recommended her personal recipe: a large container of low-fat cottage cheese, 1 can of artichokes, 1/2 C. Parmesan cheese, and red pepper to taste.
-Put in the food processor and blend til smooth.
+Put in the food processor and blend till smooth.
 Serve with veggies and crackers for a low-fat but filling snack.
-She also gave me pages of ideas for snacks and meals as well as ideas for busy times AND tips for what to order when you go out to eat!
+She also gave me pages of ideas for snacks and meals, and ideas for busy times, AND tips for what to order when you go out to eat!

 Thank you, Mary!